zoton2/Twitch-Team-Hosting-Bot/README.md

 #### Node.js

-1. [Download this project's files as a ZIP](https://github.com/zoton2/Twitch-Team-Hosting-Bot/archive/master.zip) and extract it where you want it to store the files, or clone it.
 2. Run `npm install` in this new directory to install the dependencies.
 3. Create a settings file in the `persist` directory called `login-details.json` (see below for information).
 4. Run the program using `node index.js` in the directory.